 Voestalpine widens quarterly loss but sees hope for year end

-BERLIN, Nov 10 (Reuters) - Speciality steelmaker Voestalpine VOES.VI reported its fourth consecutive quarterly loss on Tuesday, still hit by weak demand due to the pandemic but said a gradual recovery has begun.
+BERLIN, Nov 10 (Reuters) - Speciality steelmaker Voestalpine VOES.VI reported its fourth consecutive quarterly loss on Tuesday, still hit by weak demand due to the pandemic but said a gradual recovery had begun.

 It posted a loss of 206 million euros ($243.5 million) for the July to September period, its second quarter, following a profit of 24.8 million euros in the prior-year period.